Will interest rates go up again in the next few months?

 Will interest rates go up?

-Interest rates are notoriously tricky to forecast.
-That’s because they ultimately depend on what the BoE’s Monetary Policy Committee thinks is the best way of ensuring the UK’s economy is in a healthy condition.
+Interest rates are notoriously tricky to forecast in the long or even medium term.
+That’s because they ultimately depend on what the BoE’s Monetary Policy Committee thinks is the best way of ensuring the UK’s economy is in a healthy condition and inflation is under control.

 How high could interest rates go?